-However these figures should be interpreted with caution.
+However, these figures should interpreted with caution.
 Japan has heavier debt than any other countries, for which the government will eventually have to pay back.
-Japan's loan spree started in around 1990, when Japan's "bubble" economy burst dragging the country into the deep and prolonged recession.
+Japan's loan spree started in around 1990, when Japan's "bubble" economy burst dragging the country into and prolonged deep recession.
 Japanese government responded to the declining tax revenue with loan as a form of governmental bonds.
-As a result, Japan quickly ran up to the top of "debt" countries.
-As of 2013, Japan's debt reached 2.2 times the GDP.
+As a result, Japan quickly ran up to the top of "debt" As of 2021, Japan's debt countries. reached 3 times the GDP.
 Such an accumulating debt burden may not be solved without a huge inflation.